-We live and lead in a time of incredible change, especially in agriculture.
+We live and lead in a time of incredible change.
 Whether a result of shifting demands due to foreign trade or international competitors or increasing regulatory requirements or evolving consumer preferences, strategic vision requires leaders to interpret the market conditions, make adjustments to business strategy and effectively communicate those adjustments across our organizations.
 It is often said that the only constant in life is change.

 Change is messy, uncomfortable and typically avoided by many people.
 In my experience working in the technology industry, I have found seasons with high volume of change to be filled with innovation, opportunity and possibility.
 For leaders to effectively guide their organizations through such seasons of change, I’ve found the following model to be useful as a means of 1) recognizing behavioral responses they are seeing inside the organizations they lead in response to change, 2) understanding what people need in response to that stage of transition and 3) providing the appropriate leadership support to facilitate organizational change in the most empathetic and understanding ways possible.

 In her book, “On Death and Dying,” Elisabeth Kubler-Ross (1969) describes five stages of grief, as a way to understand the normal range of emotions people experience when dealing with change in their lives—or in their workplaces.
 Her research observes and details these five stages of grief: denial, anger, bargaining, depression, acceptance.
 In more recent years, organizational development professionals, including myself, have adapted and applied this model to understand how people experience organizational change.